 Inspired by Facebook know-it-alls, Gail Ingram sets the record straight about birth control, IUDs for young women, and “standard med advice.”

-As long as Facebook exists, I will have unlimited amounts of mis-information to respond to.
+As long as Facebook exists, I will have unlimited amounts of mis-information to correct.
 Everyday I witness countless people with no medical experience or education making unsubstantiated claims about health and the healthcare industry.
 When a Facebook friend opened a discussion about birth control, it seemed that everyone suddenly became an expert.

 One commenter in particular, T.K. (see conversation below), wrote that the, “…standard med advice in [the] US [is] that women should avoid IUDs if they’ve never had children.”
 This is, of course WRONG, which prompted me to check her credentials.
 I found that she is a 39 year old food business consultant and cheese expert living in New York.
 Um, yeah.